Information Integrity Insights Sessions: January Meeting

 On 19 January 2026: Navigating Epistemically Polluted Environments

-The programme for the event will feature a presentation from Prof. Adam J. Carter, entitled "Seeing through the Smog: Navigating Epistemically Polluted Environments."
+The programme for the event featured a presentation from Prof. Adam J. Carter, entitled "Seeing through the Smog: Navigating Epistemically Polluted Environments."

 Here is the abstract: